 Language of Materials

-Over the years, Breuer received numerous awards and fellowships including a Guggenheim, two Fulbrights, a MacArthur, the Helen Hayes award, and the Chevalier de l’Ordre des Arts et des Lettres from the French Ministry of Culture.
-He was also nominated for many honors including a Pulitzer, a Grammy, and an Emmy.
-In 1988 Breuer officially declined a Tony Nomination for Best Book for a production of Gospel at Colonus.
+Over the years, Breuer received numerous awards and fellowships including a Guggenheim, two Fulbrights, a MacArthur Fellowship, the Helen Hayes Award, The Edinburgh Herald Archangel Award for sustained achievement, a sustained achievement award for experimental theater from the Egyptian Minister of Culture, and the Chevalier de l’Ordre des Arts et des Lettres from the French Ministry of Culture.
+He was also nominated for numerous honors including a Pulitzer, a Grammy, and an Emmy.
+In 1988 Breuer officially declined a Tony Nomination for Best Book for a production of The Gospel at Colonus.

 - Born digital